 House-Sitting as a Free Long-Term Accommodation Strategy

 House-sitting means staying in someone’s home for free while they travel, in exchange for looking after the property and any pets.
 You do not pay rent.
 They do not pay for a pet hotel.
-It is a practical exchange with no cash involved.
+It is a direct exchange with no cash involved.

 The main platforms are TrustedHousesitters (approximately $129/year for sitters) and Nomador (free basic tier, paid for full access).
 Both connect homeowners with vetted sitters globally.